 2. Use Tweezers to Pull Out Hair

-If you can see the trapped hair underneath a pustule, you may use tweezer to pull out the hair.
+If you can see the trapped hair underneath the pustule, you may use a tweezer to pull out the hair.
 It’s important to do this gently.
 Once you pull out the hair, you’ll likely have a small opening or wound.
 There may be a whitehead and pus that escapes the bump.

 Do you have an ingrown hair cyst?
 These are much larger and more stubborn to remove.
 We address removing these larger cysts in the FAQs below.

-3. Wash and Exfoliate the Area
+3. Wash and Exfoliate

 Next, you should exfoliate the area.
 In a circular motion, use a warm washcloth with a gentle facial soap to clean and remove dead skin cells.